thomasjjj/tg-keyword-trends/README.md

 - CSV generated for further processing.
 - HTML file generated for opening links.
 - Generates report documenting the key details of the scrape (date, channels accessed, etc) for auditability of findings.
-- Media download
+- Media download with duplicate tracking
+- Custom channel lists
+- Grouped search terms
+- Percentage graphs and optional wordcloud output

 # Usage:

-1. Add the search terms, one per line, into a .txt file.
-You will be prompted to enter the file location shortly.
+1. Add the search terms into a .txt file.
+Use one term per line, or use `Group label: term | translation | transliteration` to plot several related terms as one line.
 2. Make sure you have your Telegram API details ready [https://my.telegram.org/auth].
 On first run, the script saves the API ID, API hash, phone number, and optional 2FA password to **.env**.
-3. The script will search through all the channels the user is a member of.
+3. Choose whether to search all followed channels or provide a custom channel list.
+Custom channel files accept usernames, `t.me` links, `t.me/c/...` links, and numeric IDs.
+4. Enter an optional date range in `dd/mm/yyyy` format.
+Invalid ranges are rejected and prompted again.
+5. Choose whether to download matching media.
+Media defaults to **TG-Media/** unless `MEDIA_OUTPUT_DIR` is set in **.env**.
-4. The search results will be exported as HTML and CSV files in a timestamped output folder.
+6. The search results will be exported as HTML, CSV, and JSON files in a timestamped output folder.
-5. The script will generate a report containing the search results for each channel.
+7. The script will generate a TXT report and a PDF report containing generated graphs.
-6. The script will plot the message count per day for each search term in a graph and save it as an image.

 # Telegram Authentication: